Three-body contact for fermions. I. General relations: Relations for finite-range models

-Let us first consider the case where there are no deeply bound states.
-Then, in the zero-range regime (\ref{eq:ZRreg}), the zero-range model is valid for any stationary state $\psi$, in the sense that standard observables tend to their respective values within the zero-range model.
+Let us first consider the case where there are no deeply bound states. {\bl For simplicity we also assume that the spectrum is discrete (which is the case in a trapping potential of infinite depth --{\it e.g.} a harmonic trap-- or in a box with periodic boundary conditions).} Then, in the zero-range regime (\ref{eq:ZRreg}), the zero-range model is valid for any stationary state $\psi$, in the sense that standard observables tend to their respective values within the zero-range model.
 This includes observables such as the energy, as well as $N_2(\epsilon)$ and $N_3(\epsilon)$ provided $\epsilon\gg b$ [to reach the asymptotic regimes of Eqs.~(\ref{eq:N2},\ref{eq:N3}) one also needs $\epsilon \ll 1/\ktyp$].

+We turn to the experimentally relevant case where deeply bound dimers exist.
+These deeply bound dimers can be formed through recombination processes between three atoms.
+Let us denote by $\Gamma_3$ the number of such events per unit of time.
+The recombination products {\bl (the deeply bound dimer and the third atom)} escape from the trapped gas, provided the trapping potential $U(\rr)$ has a finite depth much smaller than the binding energy ($\sim \frac{\hbar^2}{m b^2}$) of deeply bound dimers. {\bl In typical experiments, this condition holds, and other loss processes are negligible, which allows one to measure $\Gamma_3$ from the decay of the number of trapped atoms, $\dot{N} = - 3\,\Gamma_3$~\cite{JinLifetime,SalomonCrossover,PetrovJPhysB,ThomasLosses,LuoL3Narrow}.}